Reward Redistribution for CVaR MDPs using a Bellman Operator on L-infinity: Proofs of Theoretical Results

 \subsection{Proof of \cref{thm:BellOpContraction}}

 This proof will follow easily after establishing the contraction property of $T$, that $\bar{v}^*$ is a fixed point, and that it is constant outside the interval $[-r_\gamma, r_\gamma]$.
-This is divided in three lemmas.
+This is divided into three lemmas.

 \begin{lemma} The operator $\bar{T}$ is a $\gamma$-contraction with respect to the sup-norm. \end{lemma}